< tap to back to main menu

 Used most often, the standard DA consists of an interview and write-up.

-The Extended DA
+The Review of Previous DA

 Explanation of Findings